 If you have an NHS email address you can request access to our Prenatal Genomics Forum workspace pages here (opens in a new tab).
 Once you have access, you can see upcoming meetings and access slides and recordings from previous meetings.

-Our East Genomic Medicine Service Alliance (GMSA) 'Nursing links' network is a bi-monthly meeting which brings together nursing and midwifery leaders from each of the 29 NHS Trusts in our region.
-Each representative has been nominated by their chief nurse.
+Our East Genomic Medicine Service Alliance (GMSA) Nurses in Genomics and Genetics Network is a bi-monthly meeting which brings together nurses and other allied health care professionals from each of the 29 NHS Trusts in our region.

 If you are an NHS clinician you can request access to our Nursing and Midwifery (opens in a new tab) pages on the FutureNHS Collaboration Platform, where you can access meeting documents and recordings.

-Regional Midwives in Genomics and Genetics Network (RegMiGGs)
+Regional Nurses in Genetics and Genomics Network (RegNuGGs)

-The Regional Midwives in Genomics and Genetics Network (RegMiGGs) brings together regional midwives, educators and those in specialist roles that support the embedding of genomics in maternity services.
+The Regional Nurses in Genetics and Genomics Network (RegNuGGs) brings together regional nurses and those in specialist roles that support the embedding of genomics in nursing.

 The group will work to achieve the following aims:

-• Support and encourage a network approach that will accelerate the integration of genomics within midwifery practice in the NHS in England and ensure the delivery of optimal genomics-informed care to mothers and babies;
+- Support and encourage a network approach that will accelerate the integration of genomics within nursing practice in the NHS in England and ensure the delivery of optimal genomics-informed care to patients;

-• Collaborate, where appropriate, to complete existing planned midwifery projects and support local priorities;
+- Collaborate, where appropriate, to complete existing planned nursing projects and support local priorities;

-• Share updates and learning on the implementation of genomics into midwifery practice and review how best practice can be shared and disseminated regionally, aligning with NHS GMS Alliance priorities;
+- Share updates and learning on the implementation of genomics into nursing practice and review how best practice can be shared and disseminated regionally, aligning with NHS GMS Alliance priorities;

-• Identify challenges to the integration of genomics within midwifery practice and work to identify ways to address these;
+- Identify challenges to the integration of genomics within nursing practice and work to identify ways to address these;

-• Share and disseminate exemplars of good practice in genomics in midwifery and Allied Health Professionals (AHP) practice to support the delivery of health benefits for pregnancy, women, babies, and families;
+- Share and disseminate exemplars of good practice in genomics in nursing and Allied Health Professionals (AHP) practice to support the delivery of health benefits for patients.

 If you are an NHS clinician you can request access to our Nursing and Midwifery (opens in a new tab) pages on the FutureNHS Collaboration Platform, where you can access meeting documents and recordings.